 2. Control Nearby Devices

 Remarkably, this feature lets you access and control your nearby paired or iPad with Apple Watch.
-It helps differently-abled users to access their iPhones and iPads via their Apple Watches.
+It helps a person with disability to access their iPhones and iPads via their Apple Watches.
 It allows you to access controls like the Home button, App Switcher, Notifications Center, Control Center, Siri, and Options (including media play controls and customizable hand gestures).

 Moreover, if VoiceOver is also enabled alongside this feature on your Apple Watch, VoiceOver will be auto-enabled on the iPhone and iPad.
 Allowing you to manage that device with VoiceOver gestures.
 Similarly, if you enable Switch Control, the watch will show you the Switch Control buttons (Move, Next, and Select buttons, etc.).